-It is truly an honor and a privilege to serve as dean of the Graduate School of Education and Psychology (GSEP) at Pepperdine University.
-Every day, I witness the unwavering commitment of our faculty and staff as they uphold the highest standards of academic excellence and Christian values while preparing students for lives of purpose, service, and leadership.
-These are the ideals and actions that set GSEP apart from other institutions of higher education.
+What a joy it is to serve as leader of a school like the Pepperdine University Graduate School of Education and Psychology.
+God is good!
+I am honored to come to work every day to gather with our faculty and staff in serving our students.
+While upholding the highest standards of academic excellence and Christian values, we seek to prepare students for lives of purpose, service, and leadership.
+It is this approach that truly sets GSEP apart from other schools and colleges.